 This post from 2011 was updated in 2020 for light editing, updated resources, and new/bigger pictures!
+Check out Our Best "Healthy Pelvis" Resources for more on how the psoas impacts your health.

 I’m currently on book tour, which started in California, because I started in California, both in alignment work and in life.
 The thing is, I just moved from California, which means that to get to my book tour I had to: